-The screen and mask are fully retracted when the battens are flush with the bottom of the case.
-Do not attempt adjustments with the yellow retraction (UP) limit switch that will further retract the screen.
+The screen is fully retracted when the closes.
+Do not attempt adjustments with the yellow retraction (UP) limit switch that will further retract the screen into the case.
 Incorrect adjustment of the switch will cause severe screen damage.
 Please consult the factory if you have any questions.